AckerlyXu/heima/articles/iot-hub/iot-hub-csharp-csharp-file-upload.md

 To complete this tutorial, you need the following:

 * Visual Studio 2015 or Visual Studio 2017
 * An active Azure account.
-(If you don't have an account, you can create a [account][lnk-free-trial] in just a couple of minutes.)
+(If you don't have an account, you can create a [trial account][lnk-free-trial] in just a couple of minutes.)

 ## Associate an Azure Storage account to IoT Hub
 Because the simulated device app uploads a file to a blob, you must have an [Azure Storage] account associated to IoT Hub.
 When you associate an Azure Storage account with an IoT hub, the IoT hub generates a SAS URI.
 A device can use this SAS URI to securely upload a file to a blob container.
 The IoT Hub service and the device SDKs coordinate the process that generates the SAS URI and makes it available to a device to use to upload a file.